Samtfm/spread-the-jam/README.md

 [tws]: teawithstrangers.com

-Spread the jam is a meetup app for musicians, based on [Tea With Strangers][tws].
+Spread the jam is a meetup app for musicians based on [Tea With Strangers][tws].
 Users can find and join events in their home city, as well as host events.

 ## Tools